Geoogolla/enterprise-docs/docs/designer-guide/report-designer/manage-data/dataset/reorder-a-dataset.md

 ---
-title: Reorder a dataset in Bold Report Designer
+title: Reorder a dataset in Bold Report Designer | SSRS reporting
-description: Reorder an existing dataset from the list of datasets in Bold Report Designer.
+description: This section describes you on how reorder an existing dataset from the list of datasets in Bold Report Designer.
 keywords: reorder data, reorder dataset, report-designer, ssrs, reporting
 ---

-# Reorder datasets
+# Reordering datasets

-This section guides you to reorder the datasets present in the **Data** panel.
+This section guides you to reorder the datasets in the **Data** panel.
 It can be done through the following procedure:

 1. Open the `DATA` panel.
+The datasets in the report will be listed here.
-Click and hold the drag icon of the dataset item that you want to reorder.
+2. Click and hold the drag icon of the dataset item that you want to reorder.
    ![Dataset drag icon](/static/assets/on-premise/images/report-designer/manage-data/dataset/drag-icon.png#width=485px)
-2. Drag and drop the selected dataset item to the required position in the datasets list.
+3. Drag and drop the selected dataset item to the required position in the datasets list.
    ![Dataset reorder](/static/assets/on-premise/images/report-designer/manage-data/dataset/reorder-datasource.png#width=485px)
-3. Now the dataset item will be rearranged to the dropped position.
+4. Now the dataset item will be rearranged to the dropped position.
    ![Rearranged datasets](/static/assets/on-premise/images/report-designer/manage-data/dataset/rearranged-datasources.png#width=485px)